microsoft/DMF/DmfSamples/InterfaceSample1/README.md

-LegacyProtocolTransport Sample KMDF/DMF Function Driver
+InterfaceSample1 Sample KMDF/DMF Function Driver
 ================================================
 This sample shows how to choose and attach a Child Module to a Parent Module at runtime.
 In this case, the Child Module is considered to be the
 Transport and the Parent Module is considered to be the Protocol Module.

-*NOTE: This sample uses an existing feature in DMF that will be replaced by a more robust feature in the near future.*

 Most Modules that use Child Modules do so by creating the connection at compile time.
 In some cases, however, it is useful for a Client driver to choose the Child Module a Parent Module will use at runtime.
 For example, consider a Module that exposes an virtual HID Ambient Light Sensor (ALS)